dweddepohl/clawsses/README.md

 ## Emulator Testing

-You can develop without physical glasses using the built-in debug mode.
+You can develop without physical glasses by using the built-in debug mode.
 In debug builds, Bluetooth is replaced with a local WebSocket connection:

 1. Create a glasses AVD: **480x640**, 5" screen
 2. Run the phone emulator - it starts a WebSocket server on port 8081
+3. Run the adb command as specified in the settings screen
-3. Run the glasses emulator - it auto-connects to `10.0.2.2:8081`
+4. Run the glasses emulator - it auto-connects to `10.0.2.2:8081`

 ```bash
 # Phone app (includes glasses APK in assets)
 ./gradlew :phone-app:installDebug